missionpinball/mpf-docs/config_players/blinkenlight_player.rst

 action is performed.
 Since this ``remove`` action also didn't specify a ``key`` value, then MPF will look for a keyless color and remove that color from the blinkenlight.
 In this case, the color red will be removed.

+Note that keyless colors are only valid within the context of the mode or show that is performing the keyless action.
+So, a ``remove`` action from ``mode1`` will not remove the keyless color that was added by ``mode2``.
+It will only remove the keyless color added by ``mode1``.

 There's a special value you can use in the express config to remove a keyless color.
 Instead of using the full config and specifying an ``action: remove`` as